g-robertson/ISP-Term-Project/src/apis/API_IMPL.md

-All APIs will be implemented as NodeJS modules exporting a function main that optionally accepts a request, response, next function, and CONFIG
+All APIs will be implemented as NodeJS modules exporting a function main that:
+    Accepts a request,
+    Responds with:
+        Throwing an error
+        Returns a value

+    either throws or,
+    returns a JSON.stringify able value